ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-06-jupyter-notebooks-in-2020.md

 either text (richly-formatted through Markdown) or code.
 As a user, you can rearrange cells or run them in any order you want.
-Sure, these features are [hotly-debated](https://www.reddit.com/r/MachineLearning/comments/9a7usg/d_i_dont_like_notebooks/) and the idea isn't novel (similar principles can be found in literate programming tools such as RMarkdown or Wolfram Alpha) yet it's ease of use and intuitive design [changed how science is done](https://www.gw-openscience.org/GW150914data/GW150914_tutorial.html).
+Sure, these features are [hotly-debated](https://www.reddit.com/r/MachineLearning/comments/9a7usg/d_i_dont_like_notebooks/) and the idea isn't novel&mdash;similar principles can be found in literate programming tools such as RMarkdown or Wolfram Alpha&mdash;yet it's ease of use and intuitive design [changed how science is done](https://www.gw-openscience.org/GW150914data/GW150914_tutorial.html).